Lourdes Casal: Travel to Cuba and Castro advocacy

+Casal and sexuality

+Casal did not openly address her lesbianism.
+In Casal’s youth and throughout her life, Cuba had staunch anti-homosexual policies and attitudes.
+In 1961, a raid on Havana was conducted to search for and detain those suspected of hedonism, which included those who were homosexual.
+This raid and other raids like it resulted in violence against LGBTQ+ people in Cuba.
+Even though homosexuality was persecuted against, Casal did not criticize this persecution or the Cuban government.
+In Cuban revolutionary politics, the idea of being homosexual and a revolutionary seemed to be impossible.
+Hiding ones' sexuality was a common practice for many members of the Revolution, including those who occupied higher ranks within the government.
+Casal believed the suppression of her homosexuality to be a necessary price to pay in order to feel connected to Cuba.
+She aimed not to become a further target for those who opposed her writing and activism.

 Legacy

 Casal died on 1 February 1981, aged 41 in Havana from complications of her illnesses.
 Her final work, Polabras juntan revolución (Words Join Revolution) received the Casa de las Américas Prize, posthumously shortly after her death.
 The impact she had on Cubans internationally left an important legacy for having begun the conversation between Cuban politicians and refugees through both her writing and advocacy.
 Her stance on reconciliation between the diaspora and Cuban politicians and support of the regime, impacted her status as an exile and for a period of time, she was omitted from Cuban-American literature compilations.
 A reawakening of her legacy coincided with talks of normalization of the US/Cuban relationship at the turn of the 21st century.